AbdurrahmanAdni/Simple-Job-Listing-Web-using-ReactJS/README.md

 ```

 ## Technology/Technical Design
-In completing this task, I use the javascript programming language and ReactJs as the library.
-The reason I use javascript is because javascript is perfect for building interactive websites.
-I use ReactJS because ReactJS combines the speed of JavaScript and uses a new way of rendering webpages, making them highly dynamic and responsive to user input.
+In completing this task, I use the JavaScript programming language and ReactJS as the library.
+The reason I use JavaScript is because JavaScript is perfect for building interactive websites.
+I use ReactJS because ReactJS combines the speed of JavaScript and uses a new way of rendering webpages, making it highly dynamic and responsive to user input.
 I also use CSS for describing the presentation and design of my web pages.